• Training structure

 Professional integration

-Among the graduates, 25% continue their studies with a thesis, and 75% are employed in the private sector.
-Among the employees in the private sector: 50% work in Robotics, and 50% in related fields (software development, industrial computing, vision, automation, etc.).
+Among graduates, 25% continue their studies with a thesis, and 75% are employed in the private sector.
+Among those employed in the private sector, 50% work in robotics and 50% in related fields (software development, industrial IT, vision, automation, etc.).

 H1102: Management and Engineering